The Department of Economic Affairs

 - Reduce your debts and negotiate with creditors

+The Office of the Federal Consumer Prosecutor (PROFECO), is the Mexican federal governmental branch in charge of protecting the rights of the consumers.
 Profeco, through the Department of Conciliation Services for Foreign Residents (CARE), protects your rights even if you live outside of Mexico.
-Regardless of your nationality, if you purchased any goods (e.g. time share) or hired a service from a supplier regulated by Mexican law and are not satisfied with the product or service, we offer assistance, and if applicable, we facilitate conciliation between the parties free of charge.
+Regardless of your nationality, if you purchased any goods (e.g. timeshare) or hired a service from a supplier regulated by Mexican law and are not satisfied with the product or service, PROFECO offers assistance, and if applicable, facilitates conciliation between the parties free of charge.

 For more information, please visit: